benfulcher/hctsa/README.md

 There are two licenses applied to the core parts of the repository:

-1. Sections of the repository required to compute features from time-series data is licensed as [GNU General Public License version 3](http://www.gnu.org/licenses/gpl-3.0.en.html).
+1. The framework for running *hctsa* analyses and visualizations is licensed as the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-2. Sections implementing the framework for running *hctsa* analyses and visualizations is licensed as the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+A license for commercial use is available from [Engine Analytics](http://www.engineanalytics.org/).

-To use *hctsa* for commercial applications, please contact [Ben Fulcher](mailto:ben.d.fulcher@gmail.com).
+2. Code for computing features from time-series data is licensed as [GNU General Public License version 3](http://www.gnu.org/licenses/gpl-3.0.en.html).

 A range of external code packages are provided in the **Toolboxes** directory of the repository, and each have their own associated license (as outlined below).